-Sauerkraut is one of the easiest things to ferment.
+Homemade sauerkraut is one of the easiest things to ferment.
 It is wonderfully reliable at turning out, it doesn’t take any special skills or ingredients, and it can sit in a closet for several months without a problem.
-It is a great source of probiotics.
-But the biggest reason to DIY some sauerkraut is that homemade sauerkraut is so much BETTER than the stuff you find in a jar at your local grocery store.
+Sauerkraut is a great source of probiotics.
+However, the biggest reason why you should make sauerkraut is that homemade sauerkraut is so much BETTER than the stuff you find in a jar at your local grocery store.

-Sauerkraut is a good go-to ferment for any fermentation newbie because cabbage naturally has lactic bacteria on it, so all that you need to do to make sauerkraut is to grate it!
+Sauerkraut is a good go-to ferment for any fermentation newbie because cabbage naturally has lactic bacteria on it.
+So all that you need to do to make sauerkraut is grate it!
 Luckily I have a pretty good mandolin and a food processor with a grating attachment.
 A box grater would work too, though it would take more time to grate a head of cabbage by hand.

 - 1 head of cabbage (approx. 2 lbs.)